Art After Dark

 Parking: Parking is available in the Norton’s main parking lot at 1501 South Dixie Highway, immediately across the street from the Museum.
 Parking is $5 per car, per day.
 Norton Members park for free.

-Food and drink: The Restaurant at the Norton is fully operational, and seating available outdoors with a view of our Sculpture Garden and in the Restaurant.
-Along with great food, The Restaurant can be enjoyed with creative cocktails, wine, or champagne.
-Reservations recommended at OpenTable.com
+Food and drink: The Restaurant at the Norton offers indoor and outdoor seating with beautiful views of our Sculpture Garden.
+Along with great food, The Restaurant serves creative cocktails, wine, and champagne.
+Reservations available through Tock.